ZiadHatab/two-port-single-line-propagation-constant/README.md

 Although the network's S-parameters are not known, it should fulfill some basic criteria in the frequency range we are interested in:

 1. It must exhibit both reflection and transmission.
 That is, $S_{ij}>0$ at all frequency points considered.
-2. Its S-parameter shouldn't change when the it is moved.
+2. Its S-parameter shouldn't change when it is moved.
 3. It should not cause the generation of additional modes on the transmission line or introduce resonance.
-4. If the above points are fulfilled, the network can be asymmetric and/or non-reciprocal.
+4. If above points are fulfilled, the network may be asymmetric and/or non-reciprocal (no structural requirements).

 Regarding the first condition.
 At best, we want the S-parameters of the network to satisfy the condition $|S_{11}S_{22}|/|S_{21}S_{12}|=1$, but this may not be possible without violating points 2 and 3.
 In general, as long as $S_{ij}>0$, the math should work fine, but the uncertainty can be improved by minimizing the error: $(|S_{11}S_{22}|/|S_{21}S_{12}|-1)$.